Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-209:Error Message Information Leak

 This typically occurs when ASP.Net applications are set to customErrors="Off" and debug="true" on a production server.
-PHP by default will output the executing script filename when it crashes out.
+PHP, by default, will output the executing script filename when it crashes out.

 CWE-119:Failure to Constrain Operations within the Bounds of a Memory Buffer

-The software may potentially allow operations, such as reading or writing, to be performed at addresses not intended by the developer.
+The software may allow operations, such as reading or writing, to be performed at addresses not intended by the developer.

 When software permits read or write operations on memory located outside of an allocated range, an attacker may be able to access/modify sensitive information, cause the system to crash, alter the intended control flow, or execute arbitrary code.